crowl0gic/ffmpeg-nvidia/README.md

 Stay away from the Cuda toolkit .deb that is provided by NVIDIA.
 I suspect that this was actually intended for Ubuntu, as it doesn't work with Debian.
 I ran into some weird issues where it either didn't do anything, partially installed the Cuda 12.1 libraries, caused some library collision errors, and (finally) wouldn't uninstall cleanly and broke my apt.
 I did a fresh installation of Debian to resolve that.

+As of 4/1/2023, you will need:
+* Nvidia graphics driver v5.30+ for Cuda 12 and the toolkit
-As of 4/1/2023, you will need Cuda 12+ to make use of h264_nvenc and graphics driver v5.30+ for the Cuda toolkit.
+* Cuda 12 to make use of h264_nvenc

+I didn't find a solution that would enable graphics driver v4.70 and Cuda 11 to work with h264_nvenc, or I would've stayed with the stable driver.

 I installed this on a headless machine, so I didn't encounter any issues with X compatibility.

 ### Why compile?

 None of the non-free features are included with ffmpeg binaries.
-If you want to use your NVIDIA GPU you'll need to compile your own ffmpeg, get a Docker container, or use someone else's binaries.
+If you want to use your NVIDIA GPU you'll need to compile your own ffmpeg, or use someone else's binaries.

 Let's get started!